 This hotel is located at the centre, built with marble and massive wood, rooms are decorated with handmadeartisanal elements from some of the finest craftsmen in Morocco.

 YASMINA DESERT CAMP – MERZOUGA – 3 Star

 Yasmina Desert Camp has one of the best view of the dunes, standing on the top of a hill surrounded by a lake and sand dunes.
 The best spot in Merzouga.

-Located 1.9 km from Dades Gorge, the hotel offers guests a splendid garden and terrace to relax.
-This traditional house shows Arabic architecture with a roof terrace
+Located very close to Dades Gorge, the hotel offers guests a splendid garden and a terrace to relax.
+This traditional house shows Arabic architecture with a roof terrace.

 KENZI AZGHOR HOTEL – OUARZAZATE – 4 Star